stealjs/steal/docs/module-live-reload.md

 @signature `reload.dispose(callback)`

 Observe the disposal of the current module.
-This is useful if the module has side-effects such as setting properties on the `window` that need to be removed before the module is reloaded.
+Used when the module has side-effects such as setting properties on the `window` that need to be removed before the module is reloaded.

 ```
 import reload from "live-reload";